zay229-arch/homework-2/README.md

 📝 Note: Proper charts have a title, labeled axes with units, grid lines, a legend,

-💡 Tip: when dealing with exponential data, a log scale can help visualize treds
+💡 Tip: when dealing with exponential data, a log scale can help visualize trends

 ## Evaluation